King Street Overhead Bridge

 King Street Overhead Bridge is a historic overhead bridge located at Kings Mountain, North Carolina.
 It was built in 1938–1939, and is a reinforced concrete Moderne-style rigid-frame vehicular bridge.
-It measures about 48 feet long and 49 feet wide and carries West King Street over the Norfolk Southern Railway railroad tracks.
+It measures about 48 feet long and 49 feet wide and carries West King Street (US 74 Business Route) over the Norfolk Southern Railway railroad tracks of the Charlotte District.

 It was listed on the National Register of Historic Places in 2005.